wistaria/MateriAppsInstaller/docs/sphinx/en/source/tutorial/review1.rst

 Setting the execution environment
 **************************

 In order to run the application, you need to set the execution environment.
 By entering the following commands, you can create an environment in which each application can be executed.
-For example, if you want to run ..math:`{\rm H}\Phi` that is already installed, then output the filenames for the setting file as follows.
+For example, if you want to run ::math:`{\rm H}\Phi` that is already installed, then output the filenames for the setting file as follows.

    .. raw:: html